Unity-Technologies/ml-agents/gym-unity/Readme.md

 pip install gym-unity
 ```

-or by running the following from the root directory of the repository:
+or by running the following from the `./gym-unity' directory of the repository:

 ```
-pip install -e ./gym-unity
+pip install .
 ```